 Prescription Opiate Drugs

-What are some of the more common drugs that are opiates?
+What are some of the more common opiate drugs?

-HYDROCODONE (probably the most common known brand name is VICODIN) is prescribed for moderate to severe pain and is abused more than any other opiate in the US.
+HYDROCODONE – Most common known brand name is VICODIN.
+Prescribed for moderate to severe pain and is abused more than any other opiate in the US.

-OXYCODONE (Most common brand name OXYCONTIN) is the purest form, used for severe pain, and his highly addictive.
+OXYCODONE – Most common brand name OXYCONTIN.
+The purest form, used for severe pain, and his highly addictive.

 Opiate Withdrawal Symptoms

 Withdrawal symptoms from opiate drugs can start a few hours after the last dose.
 Early withdrawal symptoms can be sweating, insomnia, runny nose, achy muscles, tearing up, excessive yawning, and anxiety or agitation.
 Once the initial symptoms have passed, those who have an abuse or addiction history with the drug will experience more severe symptoms as the detox process will begin and last for up to a week or longer.
 The symptoms experienced may be nausea and vomiting, diarrhea, goosebumps, stomach cramps, depression, and drug cravings.

 Opiate drug withdrawal symptoms can be very uncomfortable.
 Some individuals choose to detox at home and others want the detox process to happen in a facility with trained staff members.
 It can be extremely difficult to stop taking opiate drugs without help and medical detox may provide the safest way to detox.
 Vital signs, such as blood pressure, heart rate, body temperature, etc, can be monitored regularly and medications can be administered to regulate the brain and physical symptoms can be stabilized.
 Therefore, This gives you a good start to your recovery and may make relapse less likely.
 Medical detox is usually short in duration lasting 7 days at New Day Recovery.